 SDAPS is an open source (GPLv3, LPPL) optical mark recognition (OMR) program.
-It is written in python and has an integrated workflow with both LibreOffice and LaTeX to create questionnaires.
+It is written in python and has an integrated workflow with LaTeX to create questionnaires.

 Possible use cases for SDAPS include:

 - anonymous surveys

 - evaluation of lectures

 If you have any questions or comments related to SDAPS (usage, development, or anything else) then the mailing list is a good place to post these.
 Please consider subscribing to this list if you are thinking about using SDAPS in the future or should you need some assistance.
 You can also look around on irc #sdaps on libera.chat (webchat, matrix).